orthographiepro/shader_dithering/README.md

 Simple Minecraft Shader to implement Dithering as seen in The Return of the Obra Dinn by Lucas Pope.
 To use, just zip the shaders Folder into your OptiFine Shaders Folder.

-The Bayer Folder implements ordered Dithering, with
+The Bayer Folder implements ordered Dithering.
+"shaders" in the working directory currently implements blue noise dithering.

 ## Resources:
 * https://wiki.shaderlabs.org/wiki/Getting_Started